intel-retail/documentation/docs_src/use-cases/loss-prevention/getting_started.md

 8. Verify Results

-    After starting Automated Self Checkout you will begin to see result files being written into the results/ directory.
+    After starting Loss Prevention you will begin to see result files being written into the results/ directory.
 Here are example outputs from the 3 log files.

     gst-launch_<time>_gst.log
     ```